Moduli Spaces of Pentagonal Subdivision Tilings: Features of Moduli Space

-The pentagon obtained from pentagonal subdivision of platonic solid has three edge lengths $a,b,c$.
-The edge lengths are generally not equal, and we get tiling of sphere by congruent pentagons with edge length combination $a^2b^2c$.
-When some edge lengths become equal, then the tiling belongs to different edge combination.
+The pentagon in the pentagonal subdivision of a Platonic solid has three edge lengths $a,b,c$.
+The edge lengths are generally not equal, and we get a tiling of the sphere by congruent pentagons with the edge length combination $a^2b^2c$.
+When some edge lengths become equal, then the tiling has a different edge length combination.